marchandd/docker_index/README.md

 ### Grouped samples Windows Portable-apps (2 ways)

 Since 2013 buzz with Docker technology and since 2014 with Microsoft announcement to support free and cross-platform, and because I like Linux and Windows, that give me the idea to emulate Windows apps in Linux environment.
-This is the reason why I searched an easy method to propose Portable-apps and now that is working I let you try by yourself.
+This is the reason why I searched an easy and reproductible method to propose Portable-apps and now that is working I let you try by yourself.
 [My Portable-apps approach explained but not boring !](https://github.com/marchandd/docker_index/blob/master/docs/portable-apps.md "Portable-apps")

 Windows Portable-apps grouped samples easy to install, update and use with VNC.

 :checkered_flag: [Windows Portable-apps samples (VNC)](https://github.com/marchandd/vncxvfb_wine_portableapps/ "VNC")

-Windows Portable-apps samples easy to install, update and use with SSH (more efficient).
+To prove than this method can be reproductible, Windows Portable-apps samples easy to install, update and use with SSH (more efficient).

 :checkered_flag: [Wine (SSH root)](https://github.com/marchandd/term_ssh_root_wine/ "SSH")